Cirkit Designer Logo

 • Viewing Angle: Ensure the IR Emitter is aligned with the IR receiver for optimal signal transmission.

-• Heat Dissipation: Avoid exceeding the maximum power dissipation to prevent overheating.
+• Heat Dissipation: Avoid exceeding the maximum power dissipation to prevent thermal damage.

 Example: Using an IR Emitter with Arduino UNO

-Below is an example of how to use an IR Emitter with an Arduino UNO to send a simple signal.
+Below is an example of how to control an IR Emitter using an Arduino UNO:

 void setup() {